johannaloepke/instant-aux/README.md

 enjoys and a custom playlist of Spotify songs will instantly be generated.
 Have fun jamming out!

+# Checklist / User Feedback

+- [x] Remove unnecessary arrow icon from search combobox
+- [x] Add example text into search bar
+- [x] Prevent choosing more than 5 genres (max for API)
+- [ ] Manage genres better (Show more button?)
+- [ ] Generate playlist not just tracks (requires more detailed authentication)
+- [ ] Standardize length of sliders
+- [ ] Have loading animation on Results page

 ## Project setup
 ```
 npm install